shaswats007/Panjab-University-Website/README.md

 For using the Maps on this website add Google Maps API key on the page in place of existing API key. <br />

 # Website
-To have a visual of the working website check screenshot.pdf
+The website is not live at the moment.
+To see screenshots of the working app, refer to screenshots.pdf.